 “Our behavior tends to change with [the] weather — we shed clothing and spend more time outdoors as the mercury rises — so we also sweat more, get oilier and get more UV exposure.
 As our skin adapts [to] the weather, our skincare should follow,” says Papri Sarkar, M.D., the president of the New England Dermatological Society.

-So to understand if you are really giving your face the summertime TLC it needs, dermatologist and skincare experts provide insight on what is happening underneath the surface.
+So, to understand if you are really giving your face the summertime TLC it needs, dermatologists and skincare experts provide insight on what is happening underneath the surface.

 Remember that there

 is no such

 When a patient walks into Sarkar’s office, there is always one thing she notices right away: sun damage — meaning dark spots, scarring and sunburn.
 Sun-related skin injuries are dangerous for every skin type, any age and anyone.
 And while coming back from vacation with freckles, bathing suit lines and a darker hue can make many women feel sexy and sunkissed, it actually could cause more trouble than you want.

 “Remember that there is no such thing as a healthy tan.
 The color is produced as a defense mechanism when your DNA is being damaged by UV radiation,” says dermatologist Hadley King, M.D.

 So how do you beat the risk?
 Sarkar urges the importance of applying (and reapplying) sun protection (at least SPF 30) under makeup and on any part of our body that gets hit with rays.
 If you still want to have a bit of glimmer and sparkle, consider using a self-tanner that will add some warmth, without putting you at risk.

 Bad Sign: You have red rashes on your breast or thighs.